Pickelstif/rhythm-mono/README-SETLIST.md

 - React for the UI components
 - React Beautiful DND for drag-and-drop functionality
-- jsPDF for PDF generation
+- PDF-lib for PDF generation
 - Supabase for database storage

 ## Permissions